Play In A Day: Henry VI Part 2

 Highlights

-- Experience the raw energy of Shakespeare's Henry VI Part 2, capturing the tumult of court intrigue and rebellion.
+- Experience the raw emotion of Shakespeare's Henry VI Part 2 in a unique script-in-hand performance.

 The war with France is over, and to secure the peace, the naïve young King Henry VI marries the French noblewoman Margaret.
 But the infighting starts almost immediately.
 Accusations of witchcraft, treason and fake miracles fly around the court, and it doesn’t take long before the faction of Richard, Duke of York, is in open revolt.